neverfap-deluxe/nfd-app/README.md

 ## TODO

 - Completely change NFD deployment, especially with secrets.
 Just deploy it directly to the serve, using CI is a huge pain because of how complex it is and how quickly it's evolving.
 Of course, is it really worth the effort?
 Probably not.
+WOAH.

 ## Tech